UzTak/uztak.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an undergraduate student at <b>Georgia Institute of Technology, School of Aerospace Engineering</b> and an incoming Ph.D. student at Stanford University, Department of Aeronautics and Astronautics.
+I am an undergraduate student at <b>Georgia Institute of Technology, School of Aerospace Engineering</b> and an incoming Ph.D. student at <b>Stanford University, Department of Aeronautics and Astronautics</b>.

 I am also a recipient of a full-ride scholarship from [Ezoe Memorial Recruit Foundation](https://www.recruit-foundation.org/) since 2020, which will be continued until the academic year 2027-2028.